Our rating(4.3/5)

-- Best for: Individual professionals and teams of professionals in need of an easy booking system with convenient payment tools.
+• Best for: Individual and teams of professionals in need of an easy booking system with convenient payment tools.

 What is Square Appointments?

-Square Appointments is a complete client scheduling system with an app for the point of sale (POS), online booking website and payment system included.
+Square Appointments is a complete client scheduling system with an app for the point of sale (POS), online booking website and payment system.

-It is easy and free to sign up for Square and download the Square Appointments app on iPhone, iPad or Android tablet or smartphone.
-Clients can pay for their bookings online or in person through a Square card machine, with payouts settled in your bank account within 1-2 business days.
+Clients pay for their bookings online or in person through a Square card machine, with payouts settling in your bank account in 1-2 business days (or instantly for a fee).

-The Square Appointments software has a lot of useful features like no-show protection, team management, an online booking process, customer library and in-store payment options directly from the booking calendar in the app.
+The Appointments software has many useful features like no-show protection, team management, easy online bookings, customer library and in-store payment options from the app’s booking calendar.

 Square bookings on iPhone.